 Doctoral level study is the highest degree offered by the School.
 It is by thesis only, and available for suitability qualified candidates in areas where appropriate supervision is available.
+View our current PhD students and their research.

 A PhD consists of an individual piece of supervised research taking a minimum of two years full-time (or four years part-time) and a maximum of four years (six years part-time).
 The thesis is written in close consultation with at least two staff members, a Primary and a Secondary, who act as supervisors.
 At submission, the candidate submits a piece of work constituting a significant contribution to the body of knowledge in the subject area chosen.